chocolateboy/element-scope-ids/README.md

 ## Idrefs <a name="type-idrefs"></a>

-An array of attribute names to look for IDs in.
+An array of attribute names to look for IDs in or a function which returns the names.

 ```typescript
 type Idrefs = Iterable<string> | (idrefs: Iterable<string>) => Iterable<string>